GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 ## Overview

 ChatUI allows to override default implementations of commonly used parts of SDK like:
+ * Set of available message reactions
  * MIME type icons for attachments
- * Set of available reactions for messages
  * Default font used across the UI components
  * Avatar view bitmap transformation
  * Attachments urls overriding